-Table 5.4: Description of significant unobservable inputs to Level 3 valuations
+Table 6.4: Description of significant unobservable inputs to Level 3 valuations 2014-15

-Valuation Significant Expected Range Sensitivity of fair value technique Unobservable Inputs (Level 3 only) fair value level (weighted average) measurement to changes in significant unobservable inputs Land Market approach Level 2 A significant increase or decrease in the land index would result in a significantly higher or lower fair value.
-Buildings Depreciated replacement cost Direct cost per square metre Level 3 \$30 - \$670/m 2 (\$370) A significant increase or decrease in the direct cost per square metre of the asset would result in a significantly higher or lower valuation.
+Valuation technique Significant Unobservable Inputs (Level 3 only) Expected fair value level Range (weighted average) Sensitivity of fair value measurement to changes in significant unobservable inputs Land Market approach Level 2 A significant increase or decrease in the land index would result in a significantly higher or lower fair value.
+Buildings Depreciated replacement cost Direct cost per square metre Level 3 \$30 - \$670/m2 (\$370) A significant increase or decrease in the direct cost per square metre of the asset would result in a significantly higher or lower valuation.
 Useful life of buildings Level 3 6-21 years (9 years) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.
 Vehicles Depreciated replacement cost Useful life of vehicles Level 3 1-3 years (based on VicFleet lease) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.
 Plant and equipment Depreciated replacement cost Useful life of plant and equipment Level 3 3-10 years (3 years) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.
-Infrastructure Depreciated replacement cost Direct cost per square metre Level 3 \$13 - \$1,681/m 2 (\$405) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.
+Infrastructure Depreciated replacement cost Direct cost per square metre Level 3 \$13 - \$1,681/m2 (\$405) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.
 Useful life of infrastructure Level 3 8-27 years (8 years) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.